 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they come due.
 Sufficient liquidity is maintained by regular monitoring of cash flow requirements.
-The Company regularly enters into forward foreign currency contracts that have a contractual maturity of three months or less.
 All liabilities, other than future income taxes, settle within three months of the year end.